Building Company Value

-Most importantly, we invest in learning both the businesses we represent and the characteristics of the owners of those businesses.
-That enables us to add value in two critical areas.
-One is to act as an outsourced general counsel to help owners analyze potential legal services investments to address either problems or opportunities, recognizing that there are many other calls on those company resources and we both succeed over the long haul if those resources are invested prudently.
+Most importantly, we invest in learning the businesses we represent and the characteristics of the owners of those businesses.
+This investment adds value in two critical areas.
+One is to act as an outsourced general counsel to help owners analyze potential legal services investments to address either operational challenges or opportunities, recognizing that there are many other calls on those company resources and we both succeed over the long haul if those resources are invested prudently.
 The second is to serve as a “sounding board”, and resource for information about potentially applicable experiences of other businesses, for owners who often don’t have deep executive benches.
 Our Owner-Managed Businesses practice is firmly grounded in the importance we attach to development of long-term relationships.
 Learn more about how we approach our role in these relationships.

-We integrate attorneys from other practice areas into the Owner-Managed Businesses practice in an effort to deliver maximum familiarity with the needs of each client regardless of the type of business issue being addressed.
-For more information about our multi-disciplinary approach, link to OMB Service Model.
+Attorneys from all of Lindquist practice areas constitute the Owner-Managed Businesses practice so as to deliver maximum familiarity with the needs of each client, regardless of the type of business issue being addressed.
+For more information about our multi-disciplinary approach, check out our OMB Service Model or OMB Service Coordinators.

 Our clients offer a broad array of products and services.
-Differences in industries can create differences in how positioning for success gets accomplished.
-Ultimately, though, the common denominator in what we strive to accomplish for every business owner is to continually work to position that business owner for success with business operations and to provide for the successful transfer of his or her business at the value, and on the timing, that meets the owner’s needs.
+Differences in industries can create differences in positioning for success.
+Ultimately, though, the common denominator in what we strive to accomplish for every business owner is to continually work to position the business owner for success with business operations and to provide for the successful transfer of the business at the value.
 For that reason, Business Transition Planning is a key focus area of our practice.
 Learn more about the market we serve.

 Effective and efficient responses to your needs require us to understand your business at the time the problem or opportunity is presented.
 That includes understanding the goals of its owners.
 For those reasons, we continuously invest our own time and resources in ways that enable us to stay updated on the needs, progress and plans of client businesses and their owners.